scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 ---

-# Chosing a Cache Key
+# Choosing a Cache Key

 > How should we choose a cache key?